|Overall Rating||Liked it!|

-Turn Initiation: Here is the interesting thing.
+Turn Initiation: Here is an interesting thing.
 We felt the Super 8 157, with its 26cm waist, turned as fast or faster edge to edge than the Speedway 160 with a 25.2cm waist.
-Usually, a size 8.5 and 9 boot doesn’t power a board like this as fast as we did.
+Usually, a size 8.5 and 9 boot doesn’t power board like this as fast as we did.
 It wasn’t fast or anything but it was very doable for how wide it was.

 Turning Experience: Super fun to turn and although we thought the Speedway was a little more fun to turn it’s hard to find better at this price point.

 Carving: Carves very hard and we had a good time laying that edge over onto the snow.

 Skidded Turns: Feels pretty camberish and not for someone who gets off their game a lot and needs to skid their turns.

 Speed: Very fast for this price point and you can bomb with the Salomon Super 8 for sure.